-She said she's been protesting the Trump administration since the inauguration, but Monday's gathering took a new meaning after the weekend.
+She said she's been protesting the Trump administration before, but Monday's protest took a new meaning after the weekend.

 "[We saw] that side of hate made possible.
 Everyone feels like they can show their hatred because of this terrible regime," she said.
-The woman added that her siblings were at the counter-protests in Charlottesville, so she knew firsthand how much violence there was, and she said that she would remain in the Trump Tower protest as long as it felt safe.
+The woman added that her siblings were at the counter-protests, so she knew firsthand how much violence there was, and she said that she would remain in the protest as long as it felt safe.

 Still, for her, the reason she was coming to protest President Trump was simple: "It felt important that I be here today."